Katherine Kennicott Davis

-Katherine Kennicott Davis (June 25, 1892 – April 20, 1980) was an American composer, pianist, arranger, and teacher, whose most well-known composition is the Christmas song "Carol of the Drum," later known as "The Little Drummer Boy".
+Katherine Kennicott Davis (June 25, 1892 – April 20, 1980) was an American composer, pianist, arranger, and teacher, whose most well-known composition is the Christmas song "Carol of the Drum", later known as "The Little Drummer Boy".

 Life and career

-Davis was born in St. Joseph, Missouri, on June 25, 1892.
-She composed her first piece of music, "Shadow March," at the age of 15.
+Davis was born in St. Joseph, Missouri, on June 25, 1892, to Maxwell Gaddis Davis and Jesse Foote Barton.
+She composed her first piece of music, "Shadow March", at the age of 15.
 She graduated from St. Joseph High School in 1910, and studied music at Wellesley College in Massachusetts.
-In 1914 she won the college's Billings Prize.
+In 1914 she won the college's Billings Prize, a prize that is still offered each year to an outstanding Wellesley College music student.
 After graduation she continued at Wellesley as an assistant in the Music Department, teaching music theory and piano.
 At the same time she studied at the New England Conservatory of Music in Boston.
 Davis also studied with Nadia Boulanger in Paris.
 She taught music at the Concord Academy in Concord, Massachusetts, and at the Shady Hill School for Girls in Philadelphia.

 She became a member of ASCAP in 1941. and was granted an honorary doctorate from Stetson University, in DeLand, Florida.
-Katherine K. Davis continued writing music until she became ill in the winter of 1979–1980.
+Davis continued writing music until she became ill in the winter of 1979–1980.
 She died on April 20, 1980, at the age of 87, in Littleton, Massachusetts.
 She left all of the royalties and proceeds from her compositions, which include operas, choruses, children's operettas, cantatas, piano and organ pieces, and songs, to Wellesley College's Music Department.
 These funds are used to support students studying performance.